Because the 401(k) is such a sweet tax shelter, there are all sorts of regulations controlling how money goes in and

 Employee contributions.
-In 2010, most employees can contribute up to $16,500 to their 401(k) plan, 403(b) plan, 457 plan or federal Thrift Savings Plan.
-Some highly compensated workers who earn $110,000 or more may not be able to contribute the full amount if not enough lower-paid employees participate in the retirement plan.
+In 2014, most employees can contribute up to $17,500 to their 401(k) plan, 403(b) plan, federal Thrift Savings Plan or most 457 plans.
+Some highly compensated workers who earn $115,000 or more may not be able to contribute the full amount if not enough lower-paid employees participate in the retirement plan.
 And there's a catch-up provision in case you're nearing retirement and haven't accumulated a large enough nest egg.
 Those 50 and older can shovel in an extra $5,500.
 Even highly compensated employees whose contributions are restricted can make catch-up contributions if their plan allows it.

 Matching contributions.
 These are made at the discretion of the company.
-Total employee and employer contributions are limited to the lesser of 100% of salary or $49,000 in 2010, plus catch-up contributions for workers 50 and older.
-A typical employer match is 50 cents for every $1 up to the first 6% of pay.
+Total employee and employer contributions are limited to the lesser of 100% of salary or $52,000 in 2014, plus catch-up contributions for workers 50 and older.
+A typical employer match is 50 cents or $1 for every $1 the employee contributes, up to the first 6% of pay.

 There is no rule of thumb for when the match is applied.
 It may be every pay period, every quarter or even on the last day of the year.
 Knowing when your company makes its matching contributions could be a factor if you are thinking about switching jobs.
 You don't want to leave just before the match is made.